Our commitment to ensuring safety and regulatory standards

 So-called GPS safety summaries, a base set of information for the safe use of chemical products giving a general overview of the characteristics and uses of a chemical substance, are intended to provide transparent access to important information in a suitable format and in a general, understandable language.
 In this way, the aim is to increase public confidence that chemicals are handled safely throughout their life cycle.

-Clariant is committed to the Global Product Strategy and is making available GPS summary reports of substances it places on the market on the GPS Chemicals Portal on the ICCA’s web page.
+Clariant is committed to the Global Product Strategy and is making available GPS summary reports of substances it places on the market via the International Council of Chemical Associations.

-To learn more about the Global Product Strategy in our North America Region, see this link.
+To learn more about the Global Product Strategy in our North America Region, go to:

 Sound chemicals management is a global responsibility.
 In this respect, regulatory bodies worldwide, like the European Chemicals Agency (ECHA) and the International Council of Chemical Associations (ICCA), have adopted specific statutory regulations and guidance to improve the protection of human health and the environment from the risks that can be posed by chemicals.
 As a chemical company, Clariant ensures that it complies with the regulations and guidance set out by the ECHA and ICCA.
 A risk assessment is the process of analyzing information to determine whether an exposure to identified chemical hazards might cause harm to human health and/or the environment and consists of four general steps: hazard identification, dose-response assessment, exposure assessment, and risk characterization.